TeamREPENTOGON/REPENTOGON/documentation/docs/Color.md

 ### Color.EmberFade {: aria-label='Constants' }
 [ ](#){: .rep .tooltip .badge }
 #### [Color](https://wofsauge.github.io/IsaacDocs/rep/Color.html) EmberFade {: .copyable aria-label='Constants' }
 Used for enemies like Crackles and Coal Spiders.
-Gibs start orange and fade into grey.
+This color has a hardcoded special property; gibs start orange and fade into grey.

 Tint of (0, 0, 0, 1.1)
 Colorize of (0, 0, 0, 0)